 - Treatment for long-term diseases, like diabetes and asthma

 To make sure a plan will cover the care you need, take the time to look at the summary of benefits for any health plan you're considering.
-Then compare it with your current plan.
+If you have a particular doctor or hospital you want to use, make sure they are in the plan’s network.

 In a Marketplace, How Many Health Plan Choices Will I Have for Each Level of Coverage -- Bronze Through Platinum?